thasneem-mfm/hotel-booking-system/README.md

 **Development Status: Completed / Academic Project**

-This project was developed as a final-year HND Information Technology project to demonstrate the implementation of a real-world hotel booking system using PHP, MySQL, JavaScript, AJAX, Bootstrap, and third-party API integration.
+This project was developed as a final-year HND Information Technology project to demonstrate the implementation of a real-world hotel booking system using PHP, MySQL, JavaScript, AJAX, Bootstrap, SendGrid API, and mPDF.

 ---